tuist/tuist/docs/docs/en/guides/start/new-project.md

 ```
 :::

 The command will initialize the project in the current directory.
-You can then [edit the project](/en/guides/develop/projects/editing) running `tuist edit`, and Xcode will open a project where you can edit the project.
+You can then <LocalizedLink href="/guides/develop/projects/editing">edit the project</LocalizedLink> running `tuist edit`, and Xcode will open a project where you can edit the project.
 One of the files that are generated is the `Project.swift`, which contains the definition of your project.
 If you are familiar with the Swift Package Manager, think of it as the `Package.swift` but with the lingo of Xcode projects.

 ::: code-group